Squarelink-Inc/Squarelink-Docs/source/includes/_introduction.md

 We also offer the OAuth-style **"Sign Tx"** tool that allows you to easily request transactions from a user without requiring Web3 capabilities in your app.
 Along with it, we provide a standard OAuth 2.0 **"Sign In"** integrations along with a REST API for interacting with Squarelink user accounts.

-<aside class="warning">Squarelink is currently in Beta.
-We will periodically add features, but we don't anticipate any breaking changes to our API.</aside>

 ## Getting Started

 To start integrating either **Sign Tx** or **Sign In**, let's first create an account in our [Developer Console](https://dev.squarelink.com) and register your ÐApp.